David Hoflin: Career

-Hoflin joined Neighbours in 2007 as Oliver Barnes.
-He received the job without auditioning after Christian Clark quit with immediate effect.
-He filmed his last scenes on 6 May 2008, the same day as fellow cast member Daniel O'Connor.
-Hoflin returned to Neighbours in April 2011 for a two-week guest stint.
+Hoflin joined long-running soap opera Neighbours in 2007 as Oliver Barnes.
+He received the job without auditioning, after Christian Clark (who played his character's brother Will Griggs) suddenly quit the series.
+Hoflin filmed his last scenes on 6 May 2008, the same day as fellow cast member Daniel O'Connor, but reprised his role in April 2011, for a two-week guest stint.

-Hoflin joined the cast of Alcatraz in 2012.
-He plays Thomas "Tommy" Madsen, a supposedly deceased, former Alcatraz inmate who disappeared in 1963.
-He is Rebecca Madsen's grandfather.
-In 2013 he was also seen on Touch and on Season 8, Episode 20 of Criminal Minds.
-In 2014 he appears in Crossbones.
-In 2015 he was a guest star in Supernatural.
-Hoflin currently plays Daniel in the Amazon Prime Video series The Peripheral.
+Hoflin joined the cast of American series Alcatraz in 2012, playing Thomas 'Tommy' Madsen, a supposedly deceased, former Alcatraz inmate who disappeared in 1963, who was also Rebecca Madsen's grandfather.
+In 2013, he was seen in drama series Touch with Kiefer Sutherland and in a season 8 episode of police procedural series Criminal Minds.
+The following year, he appeared in action-adventure drama series Crossbones, before guesting in Supernatural in 2015.